brawer/cadasym/README.md

 Whenever a Swiss parcel or building changes its geometry, land surveyors are required to submit a so-called “mutation plan” to the local authorities.
-Today, this is done in a completely digital workflow, but for most of the the 20th century the plans weree submitted on paper.
-By analyzing the archived plans, we would like to eventually reconstruct the history of cities and villages were built over time.
+Today, this is done in a completely digital workflow, but for most of the 20th century, plans were submitted on paper.
+By analyzing the archived plans, we would like to eventually reconstruct the history how cities and villages have changed over time.

+The images from this corpus are useful for testing, evaluating and training computer vision systems.
+The symbol recognition task appears ideal for training Convolutional Neural Networks with synthetic training data;
+or maybe it’s enough to go with “old-school” algorithmic computer vision.
+Whatever solution we end up using, we’ll need to evaluate its quality.

-To build this corpus, we wrote an ad-hoc [desktop application](./corpus_builder) that extracts image snippet from scanned plans of the City of Zürich.
+To build this corpus, we wrote an ad-hoc [desktop application](./corpus_builder) that extracts image snippet from scanned plans.
 Human users manually classified the image snippets into one of the categories shown below.

+At the moment, the images in the corpus are all taken from cadastral mutation plans supplied by the City of Zürich.
+In other Swiss municipalities, the plans should look identical, but they will likely not have used the same equipment for scanning paper plans to electronic images.

 To download the corpus data, see [Releases](https://github.com/brawer/cadasym/releases/).